unicefuganda/devtrac/sites/all/modules/nagios/README.txt

 not a fool proof solution.
 If you are concerned about this information being publicly accessible, then don't use this module.

+If you can run NRPE then it is recommended you disable Nagios checks via Drupal and only use NRPE checks via drush instead as a security enhancement.

 Installation
 ------------
 To install this module, do the following: